-All employees of the Greenville Police Department are responsible for conforming with the standards relating to the wearing of uniforms and equipment described herein and as required by Greenville Police Department's Policy and Procedures Manual, Chapter 26, Section 26.1.2 Disciplinary Procedures.
+All employees of the Greenville Police Department are responsible for conforming with the standards relating to the wearing of uniforms and equipment described herein and as required by Greenville Police Department's Policy and procedures, Chapter 26.
 No apparel or equipment shall be worn or carried except as authorized by the Chief of Police.
 Police officers, when performing police-related work in off duty hours, may wear their uniforms as approved by the Chief of Police.
-The Greenville Police Department provides each plain clothes officer with a clothing allowance.
-Annually the Chief of Police shall determine the amount of the allowance.
+The Greenville Police Department provides select positions which are required to wear plain clothes with an annual uniform allowance.
+The officers who receive the allowance are selected by the Chief of Police or his designee.
 All Greenville Police Department sworn personnel shall maintain at least one complete patrol uniform as issued by the Department and all assigned equipment in operational order, even when assigned to a specialized unit or a non-uniformed position.